A categorical semantics for causal structure: Precausal categories

 is an invertible scalar. \item[\Cc] $\mathcal C$ has \textit{enough causal states}:

 \item[\Cd] \textit{Second-order causal} processes factorise:

 \end{itemize} \end{definition}

 \Ca enables one to talk about causal processes within $\mathcal C$. \Cb enables us to renormalise certain processes to produce causal ones.
 For example, every non-zero system has at least one causal state, called the \textit{uniform state}.
-It is obtained by normalising \eqref{eq:maxmix-unnorm}: \ctikzfig{uniform-def} Then: \ctikzfig{uniform-causal} Note that we allow $\mathcal C$ to have a zero object, in which case $d_0 = 0$ is not required to be invertible.
+It is obtained by normalising \eqref{eq:maxmix-unnorm}: \ctikzfig{uniform-def} Then:

+\begin{remark} Note that by `non-zero' in \Cb, we mean `not a zero object'.
+For our examples, it will be convenient to allow $\mathcal C$ to have a zero object (e.g. the natural number $0$ in \MatRp and the zero-dimensional Hilbert space in \CPM), in which case $d_0 = 0$ is certainly not invertible. \end{remark}

 \Cc says that processes are characterised by their behaviour on causal states.
-Since $\mathcal C$ is compact closed, \Cc implies that it suffices to consider only product states to identify a process.
+In the following proposition, we will show that \Cc implies that it suffices to consider only product states to identify a process.

 \begin{proposition} For any compact closed category $\mathcal C$, \Cc is equivalent to:

 \end{proposition}

 \begin{proof} \Cc follows from \eqref{eq:enough-product-states} by taking one of the two systems involved to be trivial.
 Conversely, assume the premise of \eqref{eq:enough-product-states}.
 Applying \Cc one time yields: \ctikzfig{remove-one} for all causal states $\rho_2$.
 Bending the wire yields: \ctikzfig{remove-one-bend} Hence we can apply \Cc a second time.
 Bending the wire back down gives the result. \end{proof}